Naraenda/NarasUnityTools/readme.md

 # Nara's Unity Tools

 Place for some of the tools I wrote for Unity.
-Specifically for the creation of performant avatars for VRChat and ChilloutVR.
+Specifically for the creation of (performant) avatars for VRChat and ChilloutVR.

+## Installation

+Download or clone this project and copy the `Nara` folder into your `Assets` folder in your Unity project.

 ## Dynamic Bone Constraints